 As I read this book I knew I wanted to give the author a four-star rating, but then I got to the end and it blew my mind so I had to upgrade her!
 I love the psychology of the story.
 How the persona and personal background of Susan and John helped me as a reader and as a person understand the outcome of this sad situation.
 There are people in this world who grow up with silver spoons in their mouths and yet they have no love.
 Whether that is self-love or love that wasn’t given to them as children, a lack of love can transform a mentally stable individual into a monster.

-At the conclusion of the read, the author provides some very informative and educational information about one of the world’s least talked about conditions which I won’t mention here as I think that will give away the story.
-In any event, SICK is a must read.
+After the read, the author provides some very informative and educational information about one of the world’s least talked about conditions which I won’t mention here as I think it will give away the story.

 Plot Movement / Strength: 5/5

 Entertainment Factor: 4/5

 Thought Provoking: 5/5

 Be sure to grab your copy of SICK from Amazon today.

 I have a treat for you!
 It’s been awhile since I’ve participated in #BeWoW and I am elated to discover that Ron has deemed BeWoW to be an acronym, not just for Be Wonderful on Wednesday, but also Be Writing on Wednesday!
 Whoop.
 He has also teamed up with my girl Colleen’s Writer’s Quote Wednesday.
 So, for this reason, today’s post is a two part Special where I combined both together.
 I hope my post is sufficient for both.
 Here’s a basic overview: